telerik/winforms-docs/richtexteditor/document-elements/annotations/manipulating-annotations.md

 {{endregion}}

 * Methods for retrieving the containing annotations around a particular inline.
-This is particularly convenient if you would like to perform checks against the position where the caret is at.First, you can obtain the current inline like this:#_[C#] _
+This is particularly convenient if you would like to perform checks against the position where the caret is at.First, you can obtain the current inline like this:

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\ManipulatingAnnotations.cs region=inline}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\ManipulatingAnnotations.vb region=inline}}